Skip to content

 Evaluation PipelineProbabilistic (threshold-based)xCOMET >= 0.85, test coverage >= 80%Defines "acceptable ranges"

 Traditional TDD (Red-Green-Refactor) does not apply directly, but test-first thinking — converting specifications into verifiable forms before implementation — remains fundamentally valuable in AI-driven development.
+Because AI outputs are probabilistic, defining a verifiable gate before implementation is the starting point of quality design.

 Complementary Structure